-Discount rate 4.4% p.a.
-Rate of pay increases: 3.5% p.a.
-Rate of increase to pension accounts 2.0% p.a.
-Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension): 2.0% p.a.
+Discount rate 4.1% p.a.
+Rate of pay increases 3.6% p.a.
+Rate of increase to pension accounts 2.1% p.a.
+Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.1% p.a.

-In addition the discount rate for orphan liabilities (i.e. where there is no scheme employer responsible for funding those liabilities) was 2.1% p.a.
+^{} In addition, the discount rate for already orphaned liabilities (i.e. where there is no scheme employer responsible for funding those liabilities and employer has exited the Fund) was 1.3% p.a.